nightietime/nightietime/_posts/2018-08-05-Attending-BC19.md

 In the event that your ESTA application is somehow denied, then I regret to inform you that you [need to apply for a tourist visa.](#visa)

 ### <a name="existing"></a> Existing Holders, Repeat Visitors, and Temporary Migrants/Residents
 I will not say much about existing visa holders or ESTA holders, other than to remind you to ensure your visa and ESTA is still valid on the day that you are planning to arrive in the United States.
 You do not need to make sure your visa won't expire during your planned stay in the US, but that's a gray zone that would fall entirely in the hands of the US Customs and Border Protection, so if you only have limited financial resources to do this, don't risk it and renew your ESTA or visa if it is indeed bound to expire when you are in the US for the con.

 To the visa holders, I know there are different classes other than B1/B2 that grants multiple reasons of residing in the US, whether you are a student, temporary worker, special field of work (journalist visa being one of them), ensure that you have all the necessary documentation to back your visa when you enter.
-If you have held these visas before, you know better than me how it works.
+If you have held these visas before, or currently holding one, you know better than me how it works.

 To the B1/B2 visa holders, your primary purpose is indeed attending a convention, but since you're not normally paid to do so, you should state that you are having a vacation in the US when you are briefly questioned at the border.
 Articulate nicely your intentions and you'll be fine.